demisto/content/Packs/Carbon_Black_Enterprise_Response/Playbooks/playbook-Block_Endpoint_-_Carbon_Black_Response_README.md

-Carbon Black Response - isolate an endpoint, given a hostname.
+Carbon Black Response isolates an endpoint for a given hostname.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.